robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 Mara said nothing but went back to work.

-Charlie's mouth curved valiantly and so Bree's smile regained most of its cheerfulness.
+Charlie's mouth curved valiantly.

+Bree's smile quickly regained most of its cheerfulness.

-"Sorry, hon," she said with a smile.
+"Sorry, hon," she said.
 "I tend to lose myself in the moment."
 She wrapped her arms around herself.
 "What else can I tell you?"

 Charlie carefully examined the sleeve.